DoctorGrim/silver-lamp/README.md

 # silver-lamp
-we dont need no Test repo
+we dont need a Test repo

 cheicking for code review

+code review two